 - To develop confident, independent and reflective language learners.

 - To raise pupils’ awareness of different cultures, giving them a broader perspective on the world.

 - To highlight the career and enrichment opportunities available to students who can communicate in another language.

 Learning a language is an essential skill, and equips pupils with the skills for working in an increasingly globalised economy and for travelling to a huge number of destinations.
-Throughout each year group we focus on correct grammar and language structure, and we encourage pupils to practise these new skills independently.
+Throughout each year, we focus on correct grammar and language structure, and we encourage pupils to practise these new skills independently.

-Key Stage 3 French begins in earnest in year 7 at St Anthony’s, and the vast majority of pupils in the school go on to complete at least one modern foreign language at GCSE.
-The course content focuses on building pupils knowledge and experience in using the language, developing their correct use of grammar and range of language.
+Key Stage 3 French begins in earnest in Year 7 at St Anthony’s, and the vast majority of pupils in the school go on to complete at least one modern foreign language at GCSE.
+The course content focuses on building pupil’s knowledge and experience in using the language, developing their correct use of grammar and range of language.
 Themes include school and hobbies, family life, relationships and the media and health.

 In Key Stage 4, the course content focuses on building pupils’ existing knowledge and experience, developing more complex correct use of grammar and range of language.
 The main themes throughout Year 10 are holidays, home and local area and the environment.
 Into Year 11, pupils focus on learning how to communicate about school, college and future plans, and then are afforded the opportunity to revisit content throughout their learning history at St Anthony’s, in order to prepare fully for their examinations.